-For a flowchart on your options for dealing with your penalty notice: lawaccess.nsw.gov.au/Pages/representing/lawassist_fines/lawassist_flowcharts_fine/lawassist_have_you_got_a_fine_flowchart_fines.aspx
+LawAccess NSW has a great flowchart on your options for dealing with your penalty notice.

-For detailed information about your options for dealing with a penalty notice, including how to pay the fine, what to do if you disagree with it, what happens if you decide to go to court and what you can do if your driver’s licence is suspended: lawaccess.nsw.gov.au/Pages/representing/lawassist_fines/lawassist_fines.aspx
+LawAccess NSW also provides detailed information about your options for dealing with a penalty notice, including how to pay the fine, what to do if you disagree with it, what happens if you decide to go to court and what you can do if your driver’s licence is suspended.

-If you go to court and have a fine imposed by the magistrate, you will usually be ordered to pay it within 28 days.
+If you go to court and have a fine imposed by the magistrate, you’ll usually be ordered to pay it within 28 days.
 You’ll be sent a Notice of Penalty which tells you the amount you have to pay and the due date.

-A toll notice requiring payment because your vehicle travelled on a toll road without paying the toll is not a fine.
+A toll notice requiring payment is not a fine.
 However, if you do not respond to it, you may be sent a penalty notice for not paying the toll which is a fine.
 You can use the information here to deal with this fine.

 If you don’t act to deal with any of these fines, Revenue NSW will add enforcement costs to them and you could have your licence and registration suspended.
 The additional costs and penalties for unlicensed driving or driving an uninsured/unregistered car are a lot higher and more severe than your original fine.

 You may be sent a letter or given a document that looks like a fine when you breach a rule that applies to private property or organisations.
-This isn’t really a fine, although the private organisation that claims you owe it money might call it that.
+This isn’t really a fine, although the private organisation might call it that.
 These notices commonly relate to private car parks such as those found at shopping centres, clubs, or on other private land.
-Private fines can’t be referred to Revenue NSW for enforcement, but the private organisation might take you to court if you don’t deal with it so you shouldn’t ignore their letters.
-If you receive a ‘fine’ from a private organisation and you don’t believe you should have to pay it, you should get legal advice.
+Private fines can’t be referred to Revenue NSW for enforcement, but the private organisation might take you to court if you don’t deal with it, so you shouldn’t ignore their letters.
+If you receive a ‘fine’ from a private organisation and you don’t believe you should have to pay it, contact us for legal advice.

-More information on fines, other than private fines, and how to deal with them is available at the Revenue NSW website: revenue.nsw.gov.au/fines
+More information on fines, other than private fines, and how to deal with them is available at Revenue NSW.

-If you need advice or assistance in dealing with any type of fines, the SUPRA Legal Service can help you.
+If you need advice or assistance in dealing with any type of fines, our Legal Service can help you.